 KY-028 Specifications

-Temperature measurement range | -55°C to 125°C [-67°F to 257°F] |
+Temperature Measurement Range-55°C to 125°C [-67°F to 257°F]

-Board Dimensions | 15mm x 36mm [0.6in x 1.4in] |
+Board Dimensions15mm x 36mm [0.6in x 1.4in]

-KY-028 Connection Diagram
+Connection Diagram

-Connect the board's analog output (A0) to pin A0 on the Arduino and the digital output (D0) to pin 3.
-Connect the power line (+) and ground (G) to 5V and GND respectively.
+Connect the board’s analog output (A0) to pin A0 on the Arduino and the digital output (D0) to pin 3.

 KY-028 Arduino Code

 When the temperature threshold is reached, the digital interface will send a HIGH signal turning on the LED on the Arduino (pin 13).
-Turn the potentiometer clock-wise to increase the detection threshold and counter-clockwise to decrease it.
+Turn the potentiometer clockwise to increase the detection threshold and counter-clockwise to decrease it.

-The analog interface returns a numeric value that depends on the temperature and the potentiometer's position.
-Since analog output pin is directly connected to the potentiometer it isn't possible to use the Steinhart-Hart equation to calculate the temperature as as we did with the KY-013, we can only use this value to measure relative changes in temperature.
+Since the analog output pin is directly connected to the potentiometer it isn’t possible to use the Steinhart-Hart equation to calculate the temperature as we did with the KY-013, we can only use this value to measure relative changes in temperature.

 int led = 13; // define the LED pin